 How to Cook Sweet Potatoes

-Stovetop: Put washed unpeeled sweet potatoes in a large saucepan and cover with water.
-Bring to a boil, reduce the heat to medium-low, and cover the pan.
-Boil gently until the sweet potatoes are slightly tender but still firm, about 20 minutes.
-Cover them with cold water to stop the cooking.
-Slip the skins off when the potatoes are cool enough to handle.
+- Place the washed sweet potatoes in a large saucepan and cover with water.
+Bring to a boil, cover, and reduce the heat to medium-low.
+Boil gently until the sweet potatoes are slightly tender but still firm, or about 20 minutes.
+Once cooked, place them in cold water and let stand until cool enough to handle.
+Peel and cube.

-Replace the water with apple juice, orange juice, pineapple juice, or apple cider.
+- Replace the water with apple juice, orange juice, pineapple juice, or apple cider.